gelles-brandeis/tapqir/docs/source/user_guide/index.rst

 Windows/Linux
 ^^^^^^^^^^^^^

-1. :doc:`Install Tapqir </install/index>` if it is not installed already.
+1. If Tapqir is not installed, please follow these :doc:`instructions </install/index>` to do so.

-2. On Windows open the Anaconda Prompt.
+2. Running Tapqir requires command-line interface.
+On Windows open the Anaconda Prompt.
    On Linux open the terminal.

 3. Activate the virtual environment (e.g., if named ``tapqir-env``)::